2018 Japan National Team Jersey

-100% Authentic 2016-2017 Japan National team home jersey.
-The team started wearing these new jerseys from the match against Singapore on November 12th in 2015.
-It was the 1st match for 2018 FIFA World Cup Russia qualifier in Asia.
-Home is dark blue, away white and GK gray color.
-They are climacool official replica jerseys.
-JFA badge and adidas maker logo are embroidered on the chest.
+100% Authentic 2018 Japan National team home jersey.
+The team started wearing these new jerseys from the match against Brasil on November 10 in 2017.
+Home is navy blue, away white and GK orange color.
+They are climalite official replica jerseys.
+New JFA badge and adidas maker logo are embroidered on the chest.
 Made in China Adidas Japan licensed jerseys.
 Name and numbers are optional.
 They don’t include in the price.

 If you want the jersey with name and numbers, we can arrange them with extra fee.